 My first Mother's Day is just around the corner.
-Of course, it's not really my first—I've celebrated the holiday plenty of times with my own mom—but it feels like it since this is the first time the holiday is about, well, me!
+Of course, it's not really my first, but it feels like it since this is the first time the holiday is about, well, me!
 My daughter was born in late February, and I'm just now feeling settled enough to reflect on my experience and take some new perspective from it.

-That may not sound like much of a realization, but any fit woman—really, any woman—who has ever gone through their first pregnancy knows that little question that can bounce around in your brain: "What if I'm not OK afterward?"
+Every fit woman—really, any woman—knows that little question that can bounce around in your brain during a first pregnancy: "What if I'm not OK afterward?"

 When I found out I was pregnant, I knew I would have to say goodbye to my abs.
-Call me shallow, but how my body looked when I was pregnant was perhaps the most difficult thing I had to deal with.
+Call me shallow, but how my body looked when I was pregnant was difficult to deal with.
 No matter how mature or enlightened you are, it's not easy going from the best shape of your life—I competed in the CrossFit Games in 2015—to feeling like a giantess in a matter of months.

-Because such a huge part of my identity and confidence came from how I looked and how I could perform, I struggled to figure out who I was when I was pregnant.
+I'll be honest: A huge part of my identity and confidence came from how I looked and how I could perform, and I struggled to figure out who I was when I was pregnant.
 If I wasn't an elite athlete, who was I?